Should I Become a Butcher?

 Step 3: Pursue an Associate's Degree

-Some butchers may want to open up their own shop and completing an associate's degree will provide them with additional knowledge and skills in the field.
-In addition to learning about meat and participating in hands-on courses, students may also have the opportunity to learn about business and entrepreneurship.
+Some butchers may want to open up their own shop; completing an associate's degree can provide them with additional knowledge and skills in the field.
+In addition to learning about meat and participating in hands-on courses, students may have the opportunity to learn about business and entrepreneurship.